List of The Neverending Story characters: The Four Heroes

 The Four Heroes are swordsmen who appear in the second half of the novel, said to be the bravest and strongest warriors in all of Fantastica, who participate in a tournament in the Silver City of Amarganth.
 One is identified as Hero Hynreck (or Huunreck), who is infatuated with Princess Oglamar; the other three, Hykrion, Hysbald and Hydorn, accompany Bastian on his journey and swear allegiance to him.
 They are often portrayed as cheerful beings, but when Bastian decides to make himself an emperor, they get drunk and become useless.
 They survive the battle against Atreyu's rebellion but lose track of Bastian, and go their separate ways to look for him.

 The Four Heroes ultimately do not appear in the film adaptations of the novel.
 Hykrion, Hysbald and Hynreck appear separately in episodes of the Tales from The Neverending Story television series: "The Gift of the Name", "Home Sweet Home", "Badge of Courage" and "Deus Ex Machina".
 They are portrayed by Jasson Finney, Fernando Chien, and Marcel Jeannin, respectively.

 Ilwan

 Ilwan (German: Iluan) is a blue genie with a bird's beak in place of his nose and mouth.
 Ilwan appeared in the novel where he became one of Bastian's closest servants but was killed during the battle for the Ivory Tower.

 Querquobad

 Querquobad, the Silver Sage is the ruler of the silver ship city of Amarganth, which was built by the Acharis and swims on a lake made by their tears.

+Argax

+Argax is a sapient monkey who is the de facto governor of the City of Old Emperors (German: Alte-Kaiser-Stadt), whose inhabitants consist of human Fantastica travellers who had expended all their memories on wishes after failing to find their way home, turning them into lunatics.
+Bastian meets him while chasing Atreyu after the Battle of the Ivory Tower, and learns from Argax about his eventual debilitating fate, which brings him back to his senses.

+Argax also appears in the 1995 animated series, where he was voiced by Andrew Sabiston, as a recurring character.
+This incarnation more resembles an ape (chimpanzee) than a monkey.